eighty20results/pmpro-import-members-from-csv/README.md

 Specifying a Payment Gateway Integration that has not been configured for use during the PMPro checkout process would render the order record invalid.

-`NOTE: The limitations to how Paid Memberships Pro supports`/handles multiple payment gateway integrations at the same time still apply.
+`NOTE: The limitations to how Paid Memberships Pro supports/handles multiple payment gateway integrations at the same time still apply.`

 ## Adding billing address information to the PMPro Order import